 What kind of Customers should be targeted by Defensive Marketing?

 For customers who are likely to be swayed by outside forces, defensive marketing can be invaluable.
-Industries or locations with intense competition and ever-shifting trends make decisions hard; this is where using protective promotional tactics can really pay off.
+Industries or locations with intense competition and ever-shifting trends make decisions hard; this is where using protective promotional tactics can pay off.

 Defensive marketing is often utilized to pinpoint customers who are prone to responding positively to price incentives or messaging.
 Furthermore, this strategy can serve as an effective tool for reaching those shoppers that are sensitive and easily influenced by fluctuations in prices or the availability of products.